gsa-oes/office-of-evaluation-sciences/_projects/1706-Encouraging-Action-Among-Students-At-Risk-to-Withdraw.md

 ## How did the evaluation work?

 The Department of Education identified a pool of student borrowers who were at risk of withdrawing from school prior to completing their course of study.
-From the pool of at risk students, approximately 195,000 borrowers were randomly selected to be sent the email in July, 2015 --- the summer after their first academic year.
+From the pool of at-risk students, approximately 195,000 borrowers were randomly selected to be sent the email in July, 2015 --- the summer after their first academic year.
 An additional 50,000 borrowers were randomly selected into a control group and were not sent emails.
 Differences in enrollment rates were compared for the Spring 2016 and Fall 2016 academic terms.

 ## What was the impact?